Category Archives: Depression

 Divorce and its fallout became something I would determine to avoid…even if it meant not marrying at all.

-In all of this, there is still the puzzling over what we bring to our marriage from past generations…and what will we transmit to our children?
+In all of this, there is still the puzzling over what we bring to our marriage from past generations…and what will would transmit to our children?

 Looking into our pasts isn’t always inviting.
 Some prefer to “let sleeping dogs lie”.
 I’m learning that our past informs our future; in fact, our past can predict or prescribe our future.
 It seems wisdom then to examine what we can of our past, and that of parents and grandparents.